eiffel-community/community/meetings/MEETINGS_TC_2021.md

 ## Agenda and Notes

 Please do not update the meeting agenda and notes directly on GitHub and instead use the document on [HackMD.io](https://hackmd.io/SCImga0nS1qSh3QvsEOAVQ) in order to prevent notes getting out of sync.

+### August 26, 2021

+#### Participants

+**TC Attendees**

+* David Westberg, present
+* Emil Bäckmark, present
+* Magnus Bäck, present
+* Mattias Linnér, present
+* Tobias Persson, present

+#### Agenda and Notes
+* Rollcall, All
+* Approval of Previous Minutes, All
+    * Approved
+* Agenda Bashing, All
+    * Approved
+* Action Item Review, All
+* Update from the interview with The New Stack
+    * Magnus Bäck was interviewed by Joab Jackson on Aug 3.
+Waiting for article to be published.
+* Updates from CDF sig-events
+    * There have been discussions about whether the new protocol should be a standard or a project.
+Cloud Events is a project.
+    * How should subscriptions work in a global context?
+A message broker works within a company but not across the whole internet.
+Webhooks?
+* Summit preparations status
+    * Emil: Send follow-up meeting next Thursday at 13:00 CET
+    * Mattias's PR that adds the agenda to https://eiffel-community.github.io/summit.html looks generally good and will be published shortly.
+* How do we handle images?
+Should we upload originals or just the svg?
+    * Moving this topic to next meeting
+* PRs and issues
+    * Landscape PR

+#### Action Items
+* Magnus to file another PR to Eiffel Protocol repo to move from examples to best practices.
+     * Issue already exists that could contain this improvement: https://github.com/eiffel-community/eiffel/issues/226, but no PR yet
+* Tobias: Fatih to get Tobias and Mattias in touch with Nordix for Kubernetes cluster installation
+    * [Fatih] Still pending unfortunately.
+Will come back to this as soon as I get some time.
+    * Update 2021-08-12: Question sent to Fatih but no reply yet.
+* Magnus: Present Go package when it's available.
+* Emil: See if there's a way to create something dashboard-like to more easily track PRs and issues in sets of projects.
+Maybe use the [project feature](https://github.com/orgs/eiffel-community/projects/1)?
+* Magnus: Check if it is possible to restrict accesses to repos in eiffel community from organization owners.
+Today we can merge PRs in any repo even if we are not maintainers explicitly.
+* Mattias: Ask the community about ways to handle our graphics (in e.g. Sepia and protocol repos)

 ### August 12, 2021